Hertig-family/CPPON/readme.txt

         What it is: It is a C++ Shared Library which implements a class hierarchy representing a JSON message.
 It can take a JSON message and insatiate a C++ class structure representing all the elements of the message and allow them to be read/manipulated by the C++ program.
 The data objects and/or structure can be accessed/manipulated using “paths” in much the same way as it is in JavaScript.

-                    The class hierarchy is all derived from a single base class with two container classes and five base objects representing float, integer, string, boolean, and the null data types.
+                    The class hierarchy is all derived from a single base class with two container classes and five primative objects representing float, integer, string, boolean, and the null data types.
                     The two “container” classes which are implemented as a “std::map” and a “std::vector” (complete with iterators) can hold any of the object types.

                     Any valid JSON string or file can be parsed into a complete data structure with a single command without the need to even know the messages contents.
 The system also works with